 Radon could seep into facilities and/or structures.
 DoD would periodically test facilities located in known radon zones to verify that no unacceptable radon gas buildup occurs.
 As appropriate, radon mitigation measures would be installed.
-Therefore, the impacts from toxic substances would be less than significant.

 It is estimated that about 250 lbs (113 kg) of hazardous waste would be generated annually from these activities.
 These wastes are anticipated to include adhesives, lubricants, solvents, and corrosive liquids.
-This estimate was based on professional judgment and DRMO Guam hazardous waste disposal data.
+This estimate was based upon professional judgment and DRMO Guam hazardous waste disposal data.